-The Planning Proposal seeks to adopt the Standard Instrument LEP approach to the permissibility of places of public worship for the new Cumberland LEP by permitting them with consent only in the R3, R4, IN1 and IN2 zones.
-This will protect the amenity of low density residential areas in all of Cumberland by prohibiting the development of places of public worship in the R2 zone but continue to permit them with consent in all other residential and industrial zones.
-This will ensure that places of public worship can continue to be located in the local community, but only where they are compatible with both the existing and future desired character of the area.
+The Planning Proposal seeks to adopt the Standard Instrument LEP approach to the permissibility of places of public worship for the new Cumberland LEP by permitting them with consent only in the R3, R4, IN1 and IN2 zones (and specifically prohibiting them in all other zones).
+This will protect the amenity of low density residential areas in all of Cumberland by prohibiting the development of places of public worship in the R2 zone while continuing to permit them only where they are compatible with both the existing and future desired character of the area.

 Existing sites identified as SP1 Place of Public Worship in the Parramatta LEP, within low density residential areas, will assume the adjacent zoning at that location.
-Existing places of public worship with development consent will permit the continuation of current approved places of public worship in the R2 zone under the new Cumberland LEP.
-This approach is appropriate to allow for a transition of land to the new preferred planning outcomes, rather than continue to permit an undesirable land use.
+Existing use rights will permit the continuation of current approved places of public worship in the R2 zone under the new Cumberland LEP.
+This approach is appropriate to allow for a transition of land to the new preferred planning outcomes.